Henry Morrison Flagler Scholarships

 - Study Abroad Program (summer before Senior year)--up to $4,000.

-Scholars will meet for a full day retreat at the beginning of the fall and spring semesters to provide an opportunity for fellowship, to introduce the freshman students, to renew friendships, to share summer experiences and to preview the upcoming term.
+Scholars will meet for a full day retreat at the beginning of the fall semester to provide an opportunity for fellowship, to introduce the freshman students, to renew friendships, to share summer experiences, and to preview the upcoming term.

 Select incoming freshmen admitted to the Wilkes Honors College by December 15th will be invited to interview for the Flagler Scholarship.